pingcap/docs/tidb-cloud/integrate-tidbcloud-with-dbt.md

     The result shows that two tables (`analytics.customers` and `analytics.orders`), and three views (`analytics.stg_customers`, `analytics.stg_orders`, and `analytics.stg_payments`) are created successfully.

-2. Go to TiDB Cloud to verify that the creation is successful.
+2. Go to TiDB Cloud to verify that the transformation is successful.

     ```sql
     mysql> use analytics;